terrafirma2021/ESP32s3_KMBOX/README.md

 ## PCB Pinout

-As this is a stacked config, all pins marked will be connected directly to both ESP.
-The grounds are shared soo the extra gnd connections just adds board support.
-Avoid the use of the 3.3v as we will be powering the devices via the LDO's, the use of the  IN/OUT pad on the top will provide power to the bottom esp, this will ensure that both esps power at the same time when using the top esp, **this is one direction only!** Top--->Bottom.
+Since this is a stacked configuration, all marked pins will be connected directly to both ESP modules.
+The grounds are shared, so the additional ground connections only enhance board support.
+Avoid using the 3.3V pin, as we will power the devices via the LDOs.

+The use of the IN/OUT pad on the top will provide power to the bottom ESP, ensuring that both ESP modules power up simultaneously when using the top ESP.

+Note: This power flow is unidirectional: Top ---> Bottom.
 <img src="https://github.com/terrafirma2021/ESP32s3_KMBOX/blob/main/Photos/pcb_design.png">